Highlights Of The Program

 • Engineering hyperstable protein scaffolds to target specific cell types for internalisation and BBB crossing

-• Coupling Nanofitins with siRNAs to achieve efficient gene knockdown in targeted cells including the brain
+• Coupling Nanofitins with siRNAs to achieve efficient gene knockdown in targeted cells, including those in the brain

 • Boosting mRNA-encoded protein function hundredfold by conjugating Nanofitins with lipid nanoparticles